 The exact translation for Brennivin is “Burnt Wine”.
-This refers to the way the “aquavit” is produced: it’s distilled over an opened flame.
+This refers to how the “aquavit” is produced: distilled over an opened flame.
 Completely different from the production of wine and beer through fermentation and without applying heat.

 And voila!
-Mixing the “aquavits” with some specific herbs, and distilling the “aquavit” in a specific way is how Brennivin was born.
+Mixing the “aquavits” with some specific herbs and distilling the “aquavit” in a particular way is how Brennivin was born.
 The original Icelandic Schnapps.

-There are two reasons why Brennivin is well known as “Black Death”.
+There are two reasons why Brennivin is well known as the “Black Death”.

 First of all, because of its peculiar black label.
 It was designed to make the drink unappealing so people would not drink too much of it (good luck with that), and then the original label distinction was a skull.

-The second reason we know Brennivin as the “Black Death” is that its consumption has caused many “deaths” or people passing out by drinking too much.
+Secondly, we know Brennivin as the “Black Death” because its consumption has caused many “deaths” or people passing out by drinking too much.

-Brennivin “aquavit” has an alcohol percentage of 37.5%; therefore, the consumption should be moderate and especially if you are doing shots.
+Brennivin “aquavit” has an alcohol percentage of 37.5%; therefore, the consumption should be moderate, especially if you do shots.

 What is an Aquavit?